Tábor: Economy

 The Tábor Hospital is by far the largest employer based in the town.
 The largest industrial employer is Brisk Tábor, producer of spark plugs.
 The tradition of this production in Tábor dates back to 1935.

 There is a military base that hosts 42nd Mechanized Battalion of the 4th Rapid Deployment Brigade.
 Czech Armed Forces Territorial Command headquarters is also located in the town.

 Transport

 Tábor is a significant transport hub.
+It lies on the D3 motorway that is part of the European route E55 that connect it with Prague and České Budějovice.
+The other important road is the I/19 that connect Tábor with Plzeň, Písek, Pelhřimov and the D1 motorway in Humpolec.

-It lies on the mainline railway linking Prague with České Budějovice and Linz and local branch lines to Písek, Pelhřimov and Bechyně.
+The town also lies on the mainline railway linking Prague with České Budějovice and Linz and local branch lines to Písek, Pelhřimov and Bechyně.
 The Tábor–Bechyně railway, built in 1903, was the first electrified railway line in Austria-Hungary.

-The town also lies on the D3 motorway that is part of the European route E55 that connect it with Prague and České Budějovice.
-The other important road is the I/19 that connect Tábor with Plzeň, Písek, Pelhřimov and the D1 motorway in Humpolec.

-Tábor is also hub for a bus transportation network in the Tábor District and the northern part of the South Bohemian Region with bus terminal constructed just next to a train station.
+Tábor is also hub for a bus transportation network in the Tábor District and the northern part of the South Bohemian Region with bus terminal constructed just next to the train station.